mynaparrot/plugNmeet-docs/docs/intro.md

 What truly sets Plug-N-Meet apart is its **unmatched customization**.
 The interface is fully controllable, allowing you to tailor the entire experience—from simple branding with your own logo and colors, to enabling specific features to create anything from a minimalist video chat, to a full-featured **virtual classroom**, or even a massive live event with **hundreds of participants**.

+## Built for Everyone, from Individuals to Enterprises

+Plug-N-Meet's flexibility makes it the perfect solution for a wide range of users who value privacy, customization, and control.

+-   **For Educators & Trainers:** From individual **freelance tutors** and **online trainers**, to parents running **online homeschooling** sessions, to full-scale **language learning centers** or massive university **virtual classrooms**.
+-   **For Healthcare Professionals:** Providing secure, private, and E2EE-enabled sessions for **psychological counseling**, **telehealth consultations**, and other confidential medical services.
+-   **For Businesses, NGOs, & High-Security Organizations:** From coordinating efforts for **non-profits (NGOs)** to hosting confidential meetings for **banks and government agencies**, or integrating a fully branded video component into a corporate ERP, Plug-N-Meet provides the privacy and control that modern organizations require.
+-   **For Developers & Innovators:** Building a custom-branded **video chat for a community**, or deeply integrating a powerful video engine into any application with our open-source tools.

 ---

 ## Key Features